torvalds/linux/Documentation/admin-guide/blockdev/zram.rst

 compression algorithm can provide better compression ratio at a price of (potentially) slower compression/decompression speeds.
 Alternative compression algorithm can, for example, be more successful compressing huge pages (those that default algorithm failed to compress).
-Another application is idle pages recompression - pages that are cold and sit in the memory can be recompressed using more effective algorithm and, hence, reduce zsmalloc memory usage.
+Aanalther application is idle pages recompression - pages that are cold and sit in the memory can be recompressed using more effective algorithm and, hence, reduce zsmalloc memory usage.